 a) Written peer-to-peer comments provided throughout the semester, during class presentations in the course web platform

-b) Attendance at each class and quiz results
+b) Attendance at each class

 c) Timely viewing of ALL Udacity videos